Comp1exBoyan/Autonomou-Driving-Code-Paper/README.md

 # Tracking tracking for low-cost autonomous driving
-The source code of the autonomous driving system.
+Part of the source code of the autonomous driving system, mainly consists of control module and planning module.

+Constarined MPC and nonlinear algorithm for traking control and ADRC for motor control.
+Hybrid A* for global planning and TEB planner for local planning.

 can_module_movebase -- the control module of the autonomous vehicle with movebase